Gemy95/Back-End-EasyKashTask/README.md

 2- npm i (it will install all needed dependancies).

-3- npm build (for converting typescript files to dist directory bundel javascript files).
+3- npm run build (for converting typescript files to dist directory bundel javascript files).

 4- npm start (it will run application as nodemon).